MOMOGUNx/VERUS-MINER-AUTO-INSTALLER-TERMUX/README.md

-# Verus Miner Auto Installer For Termux
+# CCMiner Auto Installer For Termux

 **Script by MOMOGUNx**